moj-analytical-services/mojrap/README.md

 ## mojverse

-This package is intended to sit within a tidyverse-style ecosystem of packages known as the `mojverse`, providing functions to assist with building a variety of elements/outputs that may sit in a Reproducible Analytical Pipeline.
+This package is intended to sit within a tidyverse-style ecosystem of packages known as the [mojverse](https://github.com/moj-analytical-services/mojverse), providing functions to assist with building a variety of elements/outputs that may sit in a Reproducible Analytical Pipeline.
 Below is a list of packages intended to sit within the `mojverse`:

 * [mojspeakr](https://github.com/moj-analytical-services/mojspeakr): Formatting RMarkdown into govspeak for publishing on gov.uk
 * [mojchart](https://github.com/moj-analytical-services/mojchart): Formatting ggplot2 charts and applying MoJ corporate colours
+* [mojrap](https://github.com/moj-analytical-services/mojrap): Generalised functions for RAP

+Please install the `mojverse` package, to install all packages listed above.

 ## Other resources